Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/MobileSdks/jw-sdk-android-vudrm-widevine-integration.md

     	}
 		}

-- In the player view class, create a playlist, and a PlaylistItem containing the video URL for your DRM-protected content along with your VUDRM token.
-Then create a new instance of your MediaDrmCallback implementation and set it to the PlaylistItem.
-This class requires that a content URL and a valid VUDRM token are provided.
+- In the player view class, create a `PlaylistItem` and set the video URL (`file`) of the DRM-protected content.

+ -  Create a new instance of your `MediaDrmCallback` implementation and set it to the PlaylistItem.
+Be sure to replace `{INSERT_TOKEN}` with a valid VUDRM token.

 		// Create a list to contain the PlaylistItems